 Meguro River is flanked by around 800 cherry trees on both sides, stretching for about 3.8 km.
 At night, lanterns are lit, making for a very atmospheric hanami experience.

 Like in Shinjuku Gyoen and Yoyogi Park, it’s a little difficult to find a nice plot to set your tarp down, but the blossoms are just as beautiful if you want to simply take a stroll down by the river.
-The closest stations for Meguro River are JR Meguro Station or Nakameguro Station on the Tokyu Toyoko Line.
+The closest stations to Meguro River are JR Meguro Station or Nakameguro Station on the Tokyu Toyoko Line.

 Thousands of visitors come every year to enjoy hanami at Yoyogi Park.
-With around 500 trees, primarily of the Somei Yoshino variety, visitors can come and purchase snacks like yakisoba at stalls or catering carts set up throughout the park and many people also bring their own food and alcohol to enjoy in the shade of the trees.
+With around 500 trees, primarily of the Somei Yoshino variety, visitors can come and purchase snacks like yakisoba at stalls or catering carts set up throughout the park, and many people also bring their own food and alcohol to enjoy in the shade of the trees.

 During the cherry season, the lines for the public bathrooms become quite long, so either make sure you find a toilet near the park that you can scurry off to or keep the libation imbibing to a minimum.